noguano/dsi_capstone/README.md

-# dsi_capstone
-DSU US-5 capstone project
+# DSI US-5 ATX capstone project

 # Problem Statement
 Telstra, the largest telecommunications company in Australia,  is on a journey to enhance the customer experience - ensuring everyone in the company is putting customers first.
 In terms of its expansive network, this means continuously advancing how it predicts the scope and timing of service disruptions.
 Telstra wants to see how you would help it drive customer advocacy by developing a more advanced predictive model for service disruptions and to help it better serve its customers.